phuonglh/vlp/README.md

 ## 4. Dependency Parser

 The dependency parser module implements a transition-based dependency parsing algorithm.
 The `vlp.tdp.Classifier` learns a mapping from a parsing context to a labeled transition.
 Training samples in the form of (parsing context, labeled transition) pairs are extracted automatically from an available treebank in the CoNLLU format, as defined by the [Universal Dependency](http://universaldependencies.org) project.
-This classifier implements both a multinomial logistic regression (MLR) model and a multi-layer perceptron (MLP) model for classification.
+This classifier implements both multinomial logistic regression (MLR) model and multi-layer perceptron (MLP) model for classification.

 Two dependency treebanks, one for English and one for Vietnamese are available in the `dat/dep/eng` and `dat/dep/vie`.
 These datasets of version 2.0 are publicly available at the [Universal Dependency](http://universaldependencies.org) website.
 In the Vietnamese treebank, there are 1,400 training sentences and 800 development sentences.
 Refer to the class `vlp.tdp.FeatureExtractor` for the list of (discrete) features used in this classifier implementation.